XiaotaoChen/model-quantization/README.md

-# EasyQuantization: A flexible and unified framework to make the model quantization easier.
+# QTool: A low bit quantization toolbox for computer vision neural networks

 This project collects model quantization algorithms in the publication.